 Changing several social benefits from net sum into gross sum (taxable) in connection with the tax reform of 1st January 1994 has caused a minor break in the time series from 1993 to 1994.
-The tax reform particularly affects the level of social pensions to singles, where the total amount paid out was raised and personal income tax deductions was reduced.
-At the same time, a range of tax-free transfers was raised and made subject for taxation.

 There are no similar statistics internationally.